BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/02-data_types/02-sensor_types.md

 #### Settings

 - `frequency: number`: (units: Hz) the required location measurement frequency; the sensor will make a best effort to match the requested `frequency` but no guarantees are made by the device hardware or operating system.
+The maximum frequency is 1 Hz.

 #### Data